DennisDean/SpectralTrainFig/standardOperatingProcedure.md

 **Getting Started**

 1. *Open/Install BlockEdfSummarizeFig*.
 [BlockEdfsummarizeFig](https://github.com/DennisDean/BlockEdfSummarizeFig) is available as MATLAB [source code](https://github.com/DennisDean/BlockEdfSummarizeFig) and as a [MATLAB APP](https://github.com/DennisDean/BlockEdfSummarizeFig/releases).
-Information on how to install a MATLAB APP can be found on the (MATLAB website)[http://www.mathworks.com/help/matlab/apps_bt44d44-1.html].
+Information on how to install a MATLAB APP can be found on the [MATLAB website](http://www.mathworks.com/help/matlab/apps_bt44d44-1.html).
 We reccomend that you make a shortcut on the MATLAB toolbar that switches to the BlockEdfSummariFig folder and starts BlockEdfSummarizeLoad when using the source code version.

 2. *Run BlockEdfSummarizeFig*.
 Use the shorcut described in 1. or click on the APP from the APP menu (depends on the setup).